Hornbill-Docs/esp-config/esp-config/integration/hornbill-ai.md

 ### Guardrail configuration

-Guardrails are specialized prompts that the system integrates into the core instructions of the HAi Assistant to evaluate user messages.
+Guardrails are specialized prompts that the system integrates into the core instructions of HAi to evaluate user messages and chat history.

 #### Using a plain text rule